Qiskit/documentation/docs/api/qiskit/qiskit.opflow.gradients.CircuitQFI.md

 CircuitQFI - uses quantum techniques to get the QFI of circuits DerivativeBase - uses classical techniques to differentiate opflow data structures

 <Admonition title="Deprecated since version 0.24.0" type="danger">
   The class `qiskit.opflow.gradients.circuit_qfis.circuit_qfi.CircuitQFI` is deprecated as of qiskit-terra 0.24.0.
-It will be removed no earlier than 3 months after the release date.
+It will be removed in the Qiskit 1.0 release.
 For code migration guidelines, visit [https://qisk.it/opflow\_migration](https://qisk.it/opflow_migration).
 </Admonition>

 ## Methods